henrik42/buttle/README.md

 ### IBM Websphere

-Websphere (WAS) supports datasources of type `javax.sql.XADataSource` and `javax.sql.ConnectionPoolDataSource` (tested with WAS 9.0.0.8).
+IBM Websphere (WAS) supports datasources of type `javax.sql.XADataSource` and `javax.sql.ConnectionPoolDataSource` (tested with WAS 9.0.0.8 ND).

 For XA-datasource WAS (like Wildfly; see above) does not put a `javax.sql.XADataSource` into JNDI so _Buttle_ cannot proxy